 Intention is Everything

 Consider your intent when making a game.
-If you’re waist deep in the design process, you should have a clear idea of the finished product that you’re heading towards.
+If you’re waist-deep in the design process, you should have a clear idea of the finished product that you’re heading towards.
 On the most basic level, you want to make a game that’s fun to play.

-We are using extremely polarized examples to illustrate the point; the intention behind these games were different from the onset.
+We are using extremely polarized examples to illustrate the point; the intention behind these games was different from the onset.
 It’s important to keep your vision at the center of your efforts for the entire design process.

 If you’re going to use player feedback (and you should), you need to make sure you find players that understand your intent.
 You need to cultivate a group of players that are giving feedback based on your vision.